Covering Your Tattoo Using Makeup

-Covering tattoos does not have to be expensive, or labor intensive at all.
-It is possible to easily cover tattoos in little time, and without much effort.
+Covering tattoos does not have to be expensive or labor-intensive at all.
+It is possible to easily cover tattoos in little time and without much effort.
 I have several visible tattoos, and while not offensive at all, they have cost me promotions in the past.
-Those of us with tattoos should understand even the sweetest looking tattoo may get in the way of our career.
+Those of us with tattoos should understand even the sweetest-looking tattoo may get in the way of our career.
 There may be many other reasons that you would have to cover your tattoos.
 Whatever the reasons, I will show you how to easily cover them.
 It only takes about 5 minutes to successfully cover a tattoo.
-Using low budget cosmetics, it will cost around $15.00 or less to get the job done.
+Using low-budget cosmetics, hiding your tat will cost around $15.00.

 - Wash the tattoo and allow to dry completely.
 You may optionally choose to use a lotion before you start as well.

 - Apply primer to the tattoo you wish to cover.
 Make sure to go past the outline of your tattoo a little.

 - Apply foundation to the tattoo, and outside the outline area of the tattoo as well.

 - Allow the foundation to dry and then apply concealer.
 Make sure to cover the tattoo evenly, and go outside the outline area of your tattoo to ensure it is completely covered.